FabriceSalvaire/pythonic-gcode-machine/doc/sphinx/source/donate.rst

  How to Help Further ?
 =======================

-If you like PythonicGCodeMachine, you can donate for its developement to my `PayPal account
+If you like PythonicGcodeMachine, you can donate for its developement to my `PayPal account
 <https://www.paypal.me/FabriceSalvaire>`_.

 This budget could help me to mainly finance a domain, a vps to host a site, a forum (*) and also to